nodejs/node/doc/api/inspector.md

 This feature is only available with the `--experimental-network-inspection` flag enabled.

-Emits the `NodeNetwork.responseReceived` event.
+Broadcasts the `NodeNetwork.responseReceived` event to connected frontends.
 This event indicates that HTTP response is available.

 ### `inspector.NodeNetwork.loadingFinished([params])`